tfabris/BlueGigaEmpeg/README.md

    automatically with the first one that it sees.

- - The blue RESET/PAIR LED is lit during this pairing mode, and will turn off once either pairing is complete or once the 30 seconds has run out.
+ - The blue RESET/PAIR LED is lit during this pairing mode, and will turn off once pairing is complete, or once the 30 seconds has run out.

 Though this is counterintuitive: Sometimes you don't press that RESET/PAIR button at all.
 Sometimes, instead, you do the pairing when the RESET/PAIR LED